-Image segmentation.
-Traditional image segmentation approaches can be classified into those based on the threshold [18], the edge detection [36], the region [37], etc. They all use the low-level semantic information including the color, the texture and the shape of the image pixel, which are not good enough when encountering complex scenes.
+Image Segmentation: Traditional image segmentation approaches can be classified into those based on the threshold [18], the edge detection [36], the region [37], etc. They all use the low-level semantic information, including the color, the texture and the shape of the image pixel, which are not good enough when encountering complex scenes.
 In addition, graph-based methods view the image segmentation as a vertex partition problem [19].
-The spectral clustering methods construct a Laplacian matrix of the original image to solve the pre-background separation of the image[38], [39].
-Although these approaches achieve a better segmentation than traditional methods, they have a high cost in time complexity which cannot be real-time for the mobile web.
+The spectral clustering methods construct a Laplacian matrix of the original image to solve the prebackground separation of the image [38], [39].
+Although these approaches achieve a better segmentation than traditional methods, they have a high cost in time complexity which cannot be real time for the mobile Web.

-Deep learning.
-In recent years, with the great success of deep learning technology in image classification, its ability to extract high-level semantic information largely solves the problem of missing semantic information in traditional image segmentation methods.
-FCN (Fully Convolutional Network) [40] is the first work that leverages deep learning into image segmentation and designs an end-to-end fully convolutional network for pixel-by-pixel classification.
+Deep Learning: In recent years, with the great success of deep learning technology in image classification, its ability to extract high-level semantic information largely solves the problem of missing semantic information in traditional image segmentation methods. fully convolutional network (FCN) [40] is the first work that leverages deep learning into image segmentation and designs an end-to-end fullly convolutional network for pixel-by-pixel classification.
 DeepLab[41] adds fully connected CRFs at the end of the FCN frame to make segmentation more accurate.
-Besides, U-Net [42], SegNet [43], SSD [44], Faster R-CNN [45], [46], and Mask R-CNN [47] provide the image segmentation speed.
-In this paper, we use PlaneRCNN as our edge-assisted DNN-based segmentation method, which provides prior knowledge for our Booster segmentation.
+Besides, U-Net [42], SegNet [43], SSD [44], Faster R-CNN [45], [46], and Mask R-CNN [47] provide the image segmentation with abundant semantic information and a faster segmentation speed.
+In this article, we use PlaneRCNN as our edge-assisted DNN-based segmentation method, which provides prior knowledge for our Booster segmentation.

-Mobile computing offloading.
-Offloading computation from the mobile web to the cloud or the edge server is a considerable way to enable continuous vision tasks [34], [25], [26], [48], [49], [50].
-[34] designs a system that employs low-latency offloading techniques and uses a fast object tracking method to maintain detection accuracy for an AR/MR system running at 60 FPS.
+Mobile Computing Offloading: Offloading computation from the mobile Web to the cloud or the edge server is a considerable way to enable continuous vision tasks [25], [26], [34], [48]-[50].
+Reference [34] designs a system that employs low-latency offloading techniques and uses a fast object tracking method to maintain detection accuracy for an AR/MR system running at 60 FPS.
 DeepDecision [25] provides a dynamic offloading based on the network conditions and decides whether to offload the task to the edge.
 Lavea [26] designs an intelligent framework that provides low-latency video stream analytics leveraging the edge computing platform.
-Most of these works aim at the mobile device that is more powerful than the mobile web, which focus more on improving the latency and accuracy performance between the mobile web and common edge server.
+Most of these works aim at the mobile device that is more powerful than the mobile Web, which focus more on improving the latency and accuracy performance between the mobile Web and common edge server.